 Your boiler has a flow and return pipe carrying the heated water to the radiators and hot water cylinder(s).
 There should be several degrees difference between these for the heating system is working efficiently.

-HeatingSave constantly monitors the flow and return temperature, adjusting the boiler temperature to keep the boiler running efficiently and avoid wasting fuel - savings up to 8%.
+HeatingSave constantly monitors the flow and return temperature, adjusting the boiler temperature to keep the boiler running efficiently and avoid wasting fuel.

 The chances are that the controls on your existing boiler are manual, with you turning them up in cold weather and down in warm weather; but you have to remember to do this (and be there to do it?) with fluctuating outside temperatures.
 In practice, nobody has time to alter the controls.

 HeatingSave automatically performs the function of turning the boiler up or down.
 It’s called Outside Temperature Compensation.
 The boiler is automatically turned up in cold weather or at times of peak demand and turned down when it’s warmer.
 Each minute HeatingSave measures the outside and other temperatures to recalculate the mathematics and makes the necessary adjustments.
 In doing this, HeatingSave is using the buildings particular heat loss profile which it has been developing and refining since the day it was installed.
 Savings made through our outside temperature compensation are typically 10% or more, especially if outside temperature fluctuates, as seems to be the case with global warming.